 Apple, Penny, Table

 As expected, my first appeal was denied.
-Reconsideration, as it’s called, is the stage of the disability claim process with the lowest odds of approval: between 10% and 15% in most states.
-Now my attorney will request an AJL hearing, where odds of approval typically range from 45% to 50%.
-The biggest problem continues to be my age (41); approvals for Parkinson’s usually don’t require a hearing for patients over 50.
+Reconsideration, as it’s called, is the stage of the disability claims process with the lowest rate of approval, around 15%.
+Now my attorney will request an ALJ hearing, where odds of approval range from 45% to 50%.
+The biggest problem continues to be my age; it’s doubtful a hearing would’ve been necessary if I were closer to 50.

-The lawyer said I’ll have to make a couple of decisions in the coming weeks: whether to request a courtroom hearing or a remote one conducted over the phone, and whether to have one or more of my doctors write letters in support of the claim.
-My neurologist had previously said her office provides full support for claims but we didn’t discuss letters specifically; those are supposed to be written by the doctor, not office staff, so I’ll have to ask about that.
+The lawyer said I’ll have to make a couple of decisions in the coming weeks: whether to request a courtroom hearing or one conducted over the phone, and whether to have one or more of my doctors write letters in support of the claim.
+She cautioned that letters sometimes backfire if they disagree that you’re disabled.
+My neurologist previously said her office would provide full support for the claim but we didn’t discuss letters specifically; those are supposed to be written by the doctor, not the staff, so I’ll have to ask about that.

-My rheumatologist has also offered her full support, but I’m unclear on how that would work when my contention is that I’m disabled by Parkinson’s, not the IBD or IBD-related arthritis I’ve had since childhood.
-I wouldn’t bother asking my GI for a letter because his office is often in disarray and the most important details of my Crohn’s disease and surgical history are already documented extensively in his records.
+My rheumatologist has also offered her full support, but I’m unclear on how that would work when my contention is that I’m disabled by Parkinson’s and she treats the IBD-related arthritis I’ve had since childhood.
+I won’t bother asking my GI for a letter because his office is perpetually in disarray and the most important details of my Crohn’s disease and surgical history are already documented extensively in his records.
 It’s much easier to measure and convey the severity of an intestinal disease than it is to explain the individual peculiarities of Parkinson’s.

-Attached to the attorney’s response were the evaluation reports submitted by the internist and psychologist I’d been sent to by the DDS adjudicator.
-The internist’s report was mostly copied-and-pasted lists of my diagnoses, surgical and hospitalization histories, and the medication I take.
-She noted my tremor and wrote that she found no muscle rigidity, which was possibly a typo since she went on to detail my stiff, immobile neck; reduced range of motion in my left arm and leg; slowness and difficulty in performing motor tasks; and reduced strength on my left side.
+Attached to the attorney’s response were the evaluation reports submitted by the internist and psychologist I was sent to by the DDS adjudicator.
+The internist’s report mostly consisted of copied-and-pasted lists of my diagnoses, hospitalization history, and the medications I take.
+She noted my tremor but wrote that she found no muscle rigidity, which was possibly a typo since she went on to detail the stiffness and limited range of motion she observed in my neck, left arm and leg.
+Reduced strength on my left side was also recorded, along with slowness and clumsiness.

 The psychologist’s report was much more detailed, even though the exam was considerably shorter.
-Despite the injury it causes my pride, he came to the same conclusion that Crankenstein and I reached months ago: I have some degree of mild cognitive impairment.
-It’s not the end of the world and won’t necessarily worsen; it could remain consistent or even improve in the future, particularly if my sleep and medication absorption misfortunes are reversed.*
+He came to the same conclusion that Crankenstein and I reached months ago (despite the injury it causes my pride): I have some degree of mild cognitive impairment.
+It’s not the end of the world and won’t necessarily worsen; it could even reverse in the future if my sleeplessness or response to medication improves.* But it’s an impairment nonetheless, one that’s noticeable to others.

 Here were some of his impressions: